 Try these skill health tools to help you think about what type of career might suit you best:

 Fancy boosting your skills?
-The Skills Toolkit website has free, high quality digital and numeracy courses from a range of providers such as Google Digital Garage, Lloyds Bank and Open University.
+The Skills Toolkit website has free, high quality digital and numeracy courses from a range of providers such as Google Digital Garage, Open University and the Lloyds Bank Academy website.